serverdensity/sd-agent-core-plugins/gearmand/README.md

     port: 4730
 ```

-Restart the Agent to begin sending Gearman metrics to Datadog.
+Restart the Agent to begin sending Gearman metrics to Server Density.

 # Validation